Martin Heidegger: Treatment of Husserl

 Beginning in 1917, German-Jewish philosopher Edmund Husserl championed Heidegger's work, and helped Heidegger become his successor for the chair in philosophy at the University of Freiburg in 1928.

 On 6 April 1933, the Gauleiter of Baden Province, Robert Wagner, suspended all Jewish government employees, including present and retired faculty at the University of Freiburg.
 Heidegger's predecessor as rector formally notified Husserl of his "enforced leave of absence" on 14 April 1933.

 Heidegger became Rector of the University of Freiburg on 22 April 1933.
 The following week the national Reich law of 28 April 1933 replaced Reichskommissar Wagner's decree.
 The Reich law required the firing of Jewish professors from German universities, including those, such as Husserl, who had converted to Christianity.
-The termination of the retired professor Husserl's academic privileges thus did not involve any specific action on Heidegger's part.
+The termination of Husserl's academic privileges thus did not involve any specific action on Heidegger's part.

 Heidegger had by then broken off contact with Husserl, other than through intermediaries.
 Heidegger later claimed that his relationship with Husserl had already become strained after Husserl publicly "settled accounts" with Heidegger and Max Scheler in the early 1930s.

 Heidegger did not attend his former mentor's cremation in 1938, for which he later declared himself regretful: "That I failed to express again to Husserl my gratitude and respect for him upon the occasion of his final illness and death is a human failure that I apologized for in a letter to Mrs. Husserl."
 In 1941, under pressure from publisher Max Niemeyer, Heidegger agreed to remove the dedication to Husserl from Being and Time (restored in post-war editions).

 Heidegger's behavior towards Husserl has provoked controversy.
-Hannah Arendt initially suggested that Heidegger's behavior precipitated Husserl's death.
-She called Heidegger a "potential murderer".
+Hannah Arendt initially suggested that Heidegger's behavior precipitated Husserl's death, calling Heidegger a "potential murderer".
 However, she later recanted her accusation.